-Andrew Nemr – VanTap Artistic Director
+Andrew Nemr – VanTap Artistic and Executive Director

 Mentored by Gregory Hines, Andrew Nemr is considered one of the most diverse tap dance artists today.
 An international performer, choreographer, educator and speaker, Andrew’s work explores tap dance as a vehicle for storytelling and community building.
 He has played with Grammy Award winning musicians across multiple genres, founded and directed the tap dance company Cats Paying Dues, and co-founded the Tap Legacy™ Foundation, Inc. (along with Hines).